 As a vet, many people have a whole load of questions they want to ask about looking after their dog.
 One of the most common things dog owners want to know is how old does a puppy have to be to do something in particular.
 Many people want to know what age can a puppy go outside.
-But one of the most sought after tips in training is how young can a puppy be taught to swim.
+But one of the most sought-after tips in training is how to teach a puppy to swim.

 Some people have pools in their back garden, or they go for regular walks with their dog and wonder when is the right time to introduce their puppy to water.
 Dogs and puppies love to swim and it can be great exercise for strengthening and building muscle in your dog.
 This form of fitness can take the pressure off of joints which is important for both young puppies who still have delicate tendons and ligaments which are developing.
+See how your puppy is growing week by week and when your puppy will start to walk for the first time.
 As they grow older too, dogs will struggle with walking and running, so swimming can be a great form of exercise for senior dogs.

 How Soon Can You Teach A Puppy To Swim?